perkeep/perkeep/doc/json-signing/README.md

    We'll call this data structure 'O'.
-While this signing technique could be used for applications other than Perkeep, this document is specifically about Perkeep, which requires that the JSON object 'O' contain the following two key/value pairs:
+While this signing technique could be used for applications other than Perkeep, this document is specifically about Perkeep, which requires that the JSON object 'O' contains the following two key/value pairs:

         "camliVersion": "1"
         "camliSigner": "hashalg-xxxxxxxxxxx"  (blobref of ASCII-armored public key)